Back to ADT Guides

 Common Causes

-• Backup battery depleted during extended power outage
+• Backup battery fully drained during a long outage and cannot recover

 Most fixes happen in the first 3 steps.